 How can Job Seekers Show These Qualities to Recruiters:

-Here’s how to put them in work:
+Here’s how to put them to work:

-• In interviews: Share the stories which highlight your adaptability, resilience or proactiveness.
+- In interviews: Share the stories which highlight your adaptability, resilience or proactiveness.

-• On your resume: Use examples instead of adjectives.
+- On your resume: Use examples instead of adjectives.
 Write “led a team through a sudden shift to remote work” instead of just “flexible”.

-• At Work: Don’t tell, directly show them with your work.
+- At Work: Don’t tell, directly show them with your work.
 Display ownership, common sense and curiosity in your day-to-day actions.

 Final Thought